genomic-medicine-sweden/nallo/docs/usage.md

     --skip_cnv_calling
 ```

+## Presets

+This pipeline comes with three different presets that can be set with the `--preset` parameter, "revio", "pacbio" and "ONT_R10" (defaults to "revio").
+By default, `--skip_assembly_wf` is set to true for `ONT_R10` and `--skip_methylation_wf` is set to true for "pacbio".
+The assembly workflow is not recommended for ONT_R10, but can explicitly be turned on by `--skip_assembly_wf false`.

 ## Reference files and parameters

 The typical command example above requires no additional files except the reference genome.